JasonKDarby/test-result-model/README.md

-#Test Result Model
+#TestResult - Model
 I need a common model for test results, so: this.

-To get it as a dependency (for now) you can add my [bintray repository](https://bintray.com/jasonkdarby/generic/test-result-model/view). via gradle:
+To get it as a dependency (for now) you can add my [bintray repository](https://bintray.com/jasonkdarby/generic/model/view). via gradle:
 ```groovy
 repositories {